 - 5.2.1 Minimum internal control mechanisms for Management's operation responsibility shall center on the President, being ultimately accountable for the Corporation's organizational and procedural controls.
-In addition to the duties imposed on the President by the Board, and those duties and responsibilities provided by the Corporation's By-Laws, the President shall: - (a) Determine the Corporation's strategic direction and formulate and implement its strategic plan on the direction of the business; - (b) Communicate and implement the Corporation's vision, mission, values and overall strategy and promote any organization or stakeholder change in relation to the same; - (c) Oversee the operations of the Corporation and manage human and financial resources in accordance with the strategic plan; - (d) Have a good working knowledge of the Corporation's industry and market and keep up-to-date with its core business purpose; - (e) Direct, evaluate and guide the work of the key officers of the Corporation; - (f) Manage the Corporation's resources prudently and ensure a proper balance of the same; - (g) Provide the Board with timely information and interface between the Board and the employees; - (h) Build the corporate culture and motivate the employees of the Corporation;
+In addition to the duties imposed on the President by the Board, and those duties and responsibilities provided by the Corporation's By-Laws, the President shall: - 5.2.1.1 Determine the Corporation's strategic direction and formulate and implement its strategic plan on the direction of the business; - 5.2.1.2 Communicate and implement the Corporation's vision, mission, values and overall strategy and promote any organization or stakeholder change in relation to the same;

-- (i) Serve as the link between internal operations and external stakeholders; - (i) See that all orders and resolutions of the Board are carried into effect; - (k) Submit to the Board as soon as possible after the close of each fiscal year, and to the stockholders at the annual meeting, a complete report of the operations of the Corporation for the preceding year, and the state of its affairs; - Report to the Board from time to time all matters within his knowledge which in the interest of the Corporation may require to be brought to the Board's notice; and - (m) Perform such other responsibilities as the Board may impose.
+- 5.2.1.3 Oversee the operations of the Corporation and manage human and financial resources in accordance with the strategic plan; - 5.2.1.4 Have a good working knowledge of the Corporation's industry and market and keep up-to-date with its core business purpose; - 5.2.1.5 Direct, evaluate and guide the work of the key officers of the Corporation; - 5.2.1.6 Manage the Corporation's resources prudently and ensure a proper balance of the same; - 5.2.1.7 Provide the Board with timely information and interface between the Board and the employees; - 5.2.1.8 Build the corporate culture and motivate the employees of the Corporation; - 5.2.1.9 Serve as the link between internal operations and external stakeholders; - 5.2.1.10 See that all orders and resolutions of the Board are carried into effect; - 5.2.1.11 Submit to the Board as soon as possible after the close of each fiscal year, and to the stockholders at the annual meeting, a complete report of the operations of the Corporation for the preceding year, and the state of its affairs; - 5.2.1.12 Report to the Board from time to time all matters within his knowledge which in the interest of the Corporation may require to be brought to the Board's notice; and - 5.2.1.13 Perform such other responsibilities as the Board may impose.

-5.3 Lead Director
+5.3 Lead Independent Director